 This is payback time.

-Sure, Sue built a lovely house, I’ll give you that, and I’m certain that one day I will look back on those years that we spent in the Lyndhurst 2000 with a mixture of pride, humour and nostalgia.
-A bit like an ex-con reminiscing about doing time in Pentonville.
+Sue built a lovely house, I’ll give her that, and I’m sure I’ll look back on those years we spent in the Lyndhurst 2000 with a mixture of pride and nostalgia one day, like an ex-con reminiscing about doing bird in Pentonville.
+But trust me, watching The Sensorites episode four is a walk in the park compared to having to cook in your own living room.

 Oh, who am I kidding?
 It’s The Sensorites episode four!